These Chocolate Peanut Butter Eggs are easy to make and taste better than store-bought! The perfect homemade Easter treat for chocolate lovers!

 When I was a kid, I used to say I liked Easter even better than Christmas.
 Now I'm not so sure it's my favorite holiday, but it's definitely great.

 This year, I started thinking "why does Christmas get all the baking love?" and decided to do some baking and candy-making for Easter.
-These chocolate covered peanut butter eggs were the first thing I made.
+These Chocolate Peanut Butter Eggs were the first thing I made.

 When the peanut butter filling is mixed, it is very soft and absolutely impossible to work with as it is.
 There is no way you're going to be cutting anything out of that.

-Set the coated peanut butter eggs back on a baking sheet that has been lined with wax paper.
+Set the coated peanut butter eggs back on a baking sheet that has been lined with wax paper or parchment paper.
 If you want to decorate the eggs with sprinkles, now is the time.
 When the sheet is full, put it back into the freezer to firm up again.

 Once the chocolate has set, grab a paring knife and trim up any of the edges where the chocolate ran, if needed.

 Since they do melt when they get warm, it's best to store them in the freezer or fridge until needed.
 I wouldn't recommend using these for an outdoor Easter Egg Hunt if it's warm either.

 Want more Easter candy recipes?